-- We may from time to time introduce a new type of fee under your Loan Contract, or amend any fee payable under your Loan Contract, but only in accordance with applicable law (including applicable lender responsibility principles and notice requirements) and only if (acting reasonably) we consider the introduction or amendment to be necessary or appropriate in all the circumstances.
-Harmoney Services will be entitled to process additional debit payments to cover any such fees.
+- We may introduce a new type of fee under your Loan Contract, or amend any fee payable under your Loan Contract, but only in accordance with applicable law (including applicable lender responsibility principles and notice requirements) and only if (acting reasonably) we consider the introduction or amendment to be necessary or appropriate in all the circumstances.
+Harmoney Servicer will be entitled to process additional debit payments to cover any such fees.

 - You consent to obtaining ongoing disclosure information required by law about your Loan online.
 Such information can be accessed by logging on to the Website.
 You consent to receiving all other notices, documents and communications relating to your Loan in electronic form and by electronic means and you agree that (subject to applicable legal requirements) we may use any electronic message address specified by you and/or we may communicate with you through the Website (including the dashboard) for that purpose.

 - Severability: The illegality, invalidity or unenforceability of any provision in your Loan Contract will not affect the legality, validity or enforceability of another provision.

 - Privity: Each of Harmoney Lender and Harmoney Servicer can enforce its rights under your Loan Contract even if it has not signed your Loan Contract.